DuttonLab/RB-TnSeq-Microbial-interactions/README.md

 - Script2_Averaging_Replicates_Example.html
 - Script3_2conditions_Fitness_Comparison.html

+To open and visualize these .html files, please follow use the solution provided by htmlpreview.github.com:
+	append https://htmlpreview.github.io/? to the URL of the .html file

 **Script 1** (Script1_GeneFitness_Replicate.Rmd): Calculates gene fitness for of one replicate of a set of RB-TnSeq experiments of the same library and relying on the same T0 sample.
 Therefore, this script has to be run independently for each replicate of RB-TnSeq experiment using the same T0.